AskNowQA/EARL/README.md

 # EARL
 Entity And Relation Linking

-NOTE: This repository is not yet in an usable state.
-We are working on it actively.

 The objective of this package is to link or identify relation/predicate.
 Named Entity Recognition tools are able to identify the named entites however the relations is left unlinked.
 Eg.